 |2 servings||calories per servings 680||protein serving 10 g||carbs per serving 85 g||total fat per serving 34 g|

 While Cajun- and Creole-style dishes often use cured pork, like tasso or bacon, to add smoky, savory flavors to veggies, this dish is entirely plant-based and just as satisfying.
 Eggplant spiked with a generous amount of Cajun seasoning - a blend of smoked paprika, cayenne, garlic, onion and more - and pan-seared until browned and tender stands in as the “meaty” component of the dish, while sautéed sweet peppers and onions and a quick remoulade made with vegan mayo bring even more Louisiana-style flair.
-Delta Blues long-grain rice, which is planted, harvested, milled and packaged in the Mississippi Delta, is the perfect fit for carrying all the delicious flavors home.
+Delta-style long-grain rice is the perfect fit for carrying all the delicious flavors home.

 |Nutrition Facts||/ Per Serving|

 |Saturated Fat||5 g|

 • Place a small saucepan over high heat.
 Add rice, 1 1/2 cups water and 1/4 teaspoon PeachDish Salt.

 • When water boils, reduce heat to medium-low.
 Cover, and cook until all liquid has been absorbed and rice is tender, about 15 minutes.

 • Remove from heat.
 Set aside, covered, until ready to serve.

 MISE EN PLACE

 • Quarter eggplant lengthwise.
 Cut into 3-inch lengths.

 • Peel and finely chop garlic.